MahbubulWasek/Disaster-Response-Pipeline/README.md

 The files are to be organized the way they are currently to run properly.
 The data folder contains the 2 datasets along with the ETL Pipeline.

 The model folder contains Machine Learning pipeline.
-This folder should also contain the classifier model pipeline.
+This folder should also contain the classifier.pkl model pipeline.
 However, the file size was too large to upload.

+The whole folder structure of this Respository is as below:

+> app
+| - template
+| |- master.html # main page of web app
+| |- go.html # classification result page of web app
+|- run.py # Flask file that runs app

+> data
+|- disaster_categories.csv # data to process
+|- disaster_messages.csv # data to process
+|- process_data.py
+|- InsertDatabaseName.db # database to save clean data to

+> models
+|- train_classifier.py
+|- classifier.pkl # saved model

 ## Results<a name="results"></a>